Northwest Conifers

 Locations: At the Oregon Caves National Monument on the Big Tree Trail (42.10124 -123.40306).
 You can find several plantings in Portland's Forest Park, for example at the top of the Dogwood trail (45 32.397 -122 43.967) and at miles 14.3 and 16.6 on the Wildwood Trail.

-Uses: Current uses are similar to Western Red Cedar in decking and fencing.
+Uses: Similar to western red cedar for decking and fencing.
 However, limited supply and popularity in Japan contribute to high prices.
 Cultivars are popular ornamentals.

 Note that Port Orford Cedar is not a true cedar.
 That is, its genus is not Cedrus, the genus of the true cedars from the middle-east.